 Have you ever felt that your gut has a mind of its own, bubbling and gurgling in ways that make you uncomfortable?
 For many, this is more than just an occasional inconvenience; it’s a daily struggle with Small Intestine Bacterial Overgrowth, or SIBO.
-Imagine trying to enjoy a meal, only to be met with bloating, gas, and abdominal pain shortly after.
+Even so, imagine trying to enjoy a meal, only to be met with bloating, gas, and abdominal pain shortly after.
 It's like an uninvited party happening inside your gut, disrupting your life and health.

 Main Subheading: Understanding SIBO and Probiotics